CocoSungMin/ImageJ-Volume-Converter/README.md

 This python code uses ImageJ Fiji's Macro function to convert DICOM or NRRD files to JPEG , PNG format

-we supposed you to use this Program when you need to train the deep learning model for medical data
+We supposed you to use this Program when you need to train the deep learning model for medical data

+This Program supports Linux and OSX

+Window Version will be updated soon

 ----------------------